moverest/tesh/doc/read_input.md

 A line of command will be computed and executed whenever the user type `enter`.

-Buffer size for input command is set to 255

 ## Sequence diagram
 <div style="background-color:rgb(255,255,255); border-radius:2px; padding:4px; margin:4px;">
 <!--![sequence diagram](./tesh.png)-->